Self-guided Sightseeing Tour #2 in Leiden, Netherlands

 The Gijselaarsbank is a symmetrical bench at the head of the Rapenburg in Leiden.
 The bench dates from 1920 and was built in honour of Nicolaas Charles de Gijselaar, who was mayor of Leiden between 1910 and 1927.
 During the First World War (1914-1918) he tried to reduce shortages of food, clothing and fuel and to distribute these goods fairly.

-The Al Hijra Mosque is a mosque in the Dutch city of Leiden, which has been located at Rembrandtstraat 10 since about 1982.
-Because the building became too small for the Moroccan religious community, a new building was opened in 2018 on the Ter Haarkade.
-The name Al Hijra or Al Hijrah refers to the migration of Muhammad and his followers from Mecca to Medina in 622.
+The Al Hijra mosque is a mosque in the Dutch city of Leiden, which has been located at Rembrandtstraat 10 since about 1982.
+Because the building became too small for the Moroccan religious community, a new building was put into use on the Ter Haarkade in 2018.
+The name Al Hijra or Al Hijra refers to the migration of Muhammad and his followers from Mecca to Medina in 622.

-d'Heesterboom is a sawmill in the Dutch city of Leiden.
-It belongs to the Top 100 of the National Monument Conservation Agency.
+d'Heesterboom, also known as De Heesterboom, is a sawmill in the Dutch city of Leiden.
+It belongs to the Top 100 of the National Service for the Preservation of Monuments.
 The mill is located at the Noordman timber merchant on the Haagweg on a plot on the Oude Rijn/Galgewater.
 The mill has three saw frames.
-The middle window consists of a saw and scalloped frame.
+The middle window consists of a saw and scalloped window.

 Share